octo-technology/OpenTezos/docs/michelson/tutorial.md

 ### Working with complex data structures

-Since the beginning we have used primitive types such as _int_, _nat_ and _string_.
-The storage of the smart contract usually stores more than just one number.
-We also have briefly introduced _pair_ and _option_; let's take a deeper dive into composite data structures.
+Since the beginning we have used simple data structures such as primitive types (_int_, _nat_, _string_, _pair_ and _option_) but more complex types can be designed.

+The storage of the smart contract can store a single type which can combine composite types and _pairs_ to create a complex data structure.
+Let's take a deeper dive into composite data types.

 A composite structure integrates many fields and can organize them in many ways.